-a.
-Inspect the bearings for cracks, chipped balls, race and cone.

-b.
-Lubricate the bearing with clean, new engine oil, rotating the bearings by hand in order to spread the lubricant over all surface.
+- a.
+Inspect the bearings for cracks, chipped balls, race and cone. - b.
+Lubricate the bearing with clean, new engine oil, rotating the bearings by hand in order to spread the lubricant over all surfaces.

-Transmission mainshaft bearings are built originally with end play and because they may feel quite loose, it does not necessarily indicate that they are worn and unfit for use.
+Transmission main shaft bearings a r e built originally with end play and because they may feel quite loose, it does not necessarily indicate that they are worn and unfit for use.